Skip to Content

 Osso Buco Soup has all the amazing, rich flavors of traditional long cooking osso buco in a quick cooking dish that will have dinner on the table in under 45 minutes.

 I’m also a big fan of the slow cooked version of osso buco made with either veal shanks or lamb shanks.
 These are perfect dishes to make on a lazy Sunday afternoon, when you have plenty of time to let the shanks braised to tender perfection.
-When I’m more pressed for time during the week, I can experience all of the same great flavors in under 45 minutes with this soup.

-What makes osso buco soup so quick and easy, is that instead of using veal shanks, you make quick and easy veal meatballs that poach right in the broth.
-Short cut pasta and cannellini beans round the soup out making a hearty one pot wonder.
+What makes osso buco soup so quick and easy?
+It’s that instead of using veal shanks, you make quick and easy veal meatballs that poach right in the broth.

 I found this recipe years ago in Rachael Ray’s “Cooking ‘Round the Clock” cookbook.
 It’s a really quick and easy soup to make and it captures all of the delicious flavors of slow cooked osso buco.

 If you’re not familiar with osso buco, it’s typically veal shanks or lamb shanks that have been braised in stock and wine along with tomatoes, carrots, celery and onion.
 It’s then garnished with gremolata which is a mixture of garlic, parsley and lemon zest.
-It’s one of my favorite dishes, so I love the fact that I can quickly make this soup and experience all of those great flavors.

 1. If you can’t find ground veal or are not a fan of it, you can substitute, ground lamb, chicken or pork.